DecisionsDev/decisions-on-spark/simple-loan-validation-spark-runner/README-IAE.md

 ### Setup an IBM Analytic Engine service instance in IBM Cloud

-You login in the IBM public cloud and provision a service instance at https://cloud.ibm.com/catalog/services/analytics-engine.
+Login in the IBM public cloud and provision an Analytic Engine service instance at https://cloud.ibm.com/catalog/services/analytics-engine.
-Your Hadoop environment is hosted after few minutes of provisioning.
+After few minutes your Hadoop environment is hosted.

 When choosing the free plan your instance makes available an AE 1.2 Spark and Hive configuration in Q1 2021 with the following components:
 * Apache Spark 2.3.2